-In its General Conclusions, the Review noted that along with clearer formal protections, a supportive culture is key.
-In an apparent rejoinder to UA, the Review observed that: “The recitation of a generally expressed commitment to freedom of speech and academic freedom does not of itself provide strong evidence of the existence of such a culture.”
-As for the sector’s plethora of policy commitments, French did not say that their protections were often obscured if not buried by scattered accretions of bullshit.
+In its General Conclusions, the Review noted that along with clearer formal protections, a supportive institutional culture is key.
+In an apparent rejoinder to the sector’s insistence that there was no problem, the Review observed that: “The recitation of a generally expressed commitment to freedom of speech and academic freedom does not of itself provide strong evidence of the existence of such a culture.”
+As for the sector’s plethora of policy commitments, French did not say that their protections were often obscured by layers of verbiage that left the rules of professional conduct, at best, as clear as mud.
 But he did say that any immediate global review of all relevant policies would be “like cleaning the Augean stables“.

 This design feature may explain some of the resistance to calls for greater Code adoption, and for standalone policies on free expression.
 Yet the clarity it offers can hardly be conflated with any “heavy-handed” intrusion on institutional autonomy.
 In her late 2020 review of the sector’s progress with adopting the Code (again, by way of alignment, not replication) former vice-chancellor Sally Walker found that 9 of the 33 universities with completed internal reviews were “fully aligned”, 21 had devised a single overarching policy, 13 had defined academic freedom more restrictively than in the Code, and 8 still required academic freedom to be subject to a separate code of conduct.